How to Make a Mashup & Edit Songs for DJing using Ableton

 - You must have Ableton software.
 It is also recommended (but not required) that you have watched my How to DJ course and/or mixtape courses.
 Having a DJ controller or DJ decks will also help you (but not required!)

 Thanks for checking out my new course on remixing and how to make a mashup!
+As an instructor with tens of thousands of enrollments on Udemy and countless 5-star reviews and testimonials, rest assured you are in good hands!

 What is a mashup?